-Health epidemics such as the COVID-19 pandemic could continue to adversely impact our business and operations.
+Health epidemics could adversely impact our business and operations.

-Our ability to drive the adoption of the Proteograph Product Suite, including our instruments and associated consumables by academic, research, and commercial customers, depends on our ability to visit customer sites, the ability of our customers to access laboratories, and the ability to install and train on the Proteograph Product Suite and conduct research in light of the COVID-19 pandemic or any other health epidemic.
+Our ability to drive the adoption of the Proteograph Product Suite, including our instruments and associated consumables by academic, research and commercial customers depends on our ability to visit customer sites, the ability of our customers to access laboratories, and the ability to install and train on the Proteograph Product Suite and conduct research in light of any health epidemic.
 These considerations are impacted by factors beyond our control, such as:

-- reductions in capacity or shutdowns of laboratories and other institutions as well as reduced or delayed spending on instruments and consumables as a result of shutdowns and delays; - decreases in government funding of research and development; and - changes to programs that provide funding to research laboratories and institutions, including changes in the amount of funds allocated to different areas of research, changes that have the effect of increasing the length of the funding process or the impact of the COVID-19 pandemic on our customers and potential customers and their funding sources.
+- reductions in capacity or shutdowns of laboratories and other institutions as well as reduced or delayed spending on instruments and consumables as a result of shutdowns and delays; - decreases in government funding of research and development; and - changes to programs that provide funding to research laboratories and institutions, including changes in the amount of funds allocated to different areas of research, changes that have the effect of increasing the length of the funding process or the impact of any health epidemic on our customers and potential customers and their funding sources.

-The future impact of the COVID-19 pandemic and any other health epidemic is highly uncertain and subject to sudden change.
-This impact could have a material, adverse impact on our liquidity, capital resources, operations and business and those of the third parties on which we rely, such as the manufacturer of our SP100 automation instrument Hamilton Company, and could worsen over time.
-Recently, President Biden announced that the administration intends to end the COVID-19 national and public health emergencies on May 11, 2023.
-The full impact of the termination of the public health emergencies on FDA and other regulatory policies and operations is unclear.
+The future impact of any health epidemic is highly uncertain and subject to sudden change, including changes in FDA and other regulatory policies that can materially impact our business or that of our customers and partners.
+This impact could have a material, adverse impact on our liquidity, capital resources, operations and business and those of the third parties on which we rely, such as the manufacturer of our SP100 automation instrument, Hamilton Company, and could worsen over time.
 Any of these occurrences, and any new epidemics, could significantly harm our business, results of operations and financial condition.